IRS Forms

 Employer ADP/ACP excise under 4979 Due last day of the fifteenth month after plan year end.

-Employer Plan asset reversion under 4980 20 percent general rate, 50 percent if no qualified replacement plan or required increases.
+Employer Plan asset reversion under 4980 50 percent default rate, reduced to 20 percent only if a qualified replacement plan is established or required pro‑rata benefit increases are provided (justified on Schedule I line 4).

 Coordinating IRS and DOL Rules Without Tripping Over Yourself